tempflip/CarND-Behavioral-Cloning-P3/writeup_template.md

 ## Training data

 I'm not using the data provided by udacity, but collected it myself.
-The reaseon for doing this I wanted to see the difference between trainig on different about and quality of data.
+The reason for doing this that I wanted to see the difference between trainig on different amount and quality data.
 I'm both using track 1 and track 2 data.

 I'm loading all the data into a pandas DataFrame.
 I'm throwing away the points which has a steering angle less than +-0.2 .
 The reason for this that the points which has a 0 steering angle can't improve the model at all; and I've noticed that when I train only on relatively higher steering angles, I get better results.

 ## The generator

 I'm using a generator function for loading the images, as I wanted to create a scaleble way to load images into the memory.
-The generator does one pre-processing steps:
+The generator does one pre-processing step:
 It returns for every image 2 image: the original image and a left/righ flipped image with a negative steering angle.
-It helps to normalize the amount of left/right turns in the training dataset.
+It helps to normalize the number of left/right turns in the training dataset.

 ## Model Architecture